DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Evaluation

-We evaluate the DMA collective implementations on an AMD MI300x Infinity Platform with eight AMD Instinct\textsuperscript{\texttrademark} MI300x accelerators as described in Section~\ref{subsec:sdma_background}.
-These implementations are also applicable for collectives with fewer GPUs (discussed in Section~\ref{subsec:disc_other_setups}).
-We implement these collectives using the ROCt library which provides user-level APIs to create DMA packets and interact with DMA engines through the GPU driver.
-For CU-based collectives, we use AMD's state-of-the-art RCCL~\cite{rccl} library which has been tuned for each message size.
-We adjust the appropriate environment variables to scale the number of processes, enable performant algorithms (MSCLL~\cite{cowan2023mscclang}, MSCCL++~\cite{shah2025msccl++}) and enable hipGraphs to ensure good performance.
-To evaluate synchronization with producer kernels, we use GEMM kernels from AMD's state-of-the-art BLAS library rocBLAS~\cite{rocblas}.
-To evaluate power, we use an internal power-logging tool with a sampling interval of one millisecond.
-Samples are captured at different points during the collectives' execution using multiple runs and random delays, following the methodology described in prior work~\cite{singhania2025fingrav}.
+We implement our ML collective prototypes using the ROCt library which provides user-level APIs to create DMA packets and interact with DMA engines through the GPU driver.
+We detail in Section~\ref{sec:software}, how AMD GPU runtime (HIP) can be enhanced to expose these DMA features.
+For baseline performance (GPU core or compute-unit/CU driven collectives), we use AMD's state-of-the-art RCCL~\cite{rccl} library which has been tuned for each message size.
+We adjust the appropriate environment variables to scale the number of processes, enable performant algorithms (MSCLL~\cite{cowan2023mscclang}, MSCCL++~\cite{shah2025msccl++}) and enable hipGraphs to ensure state-of-the-art baseline performance.